dovecot/documentation/source/developer_manual/design/mail_storage.rst

 ``src/lib-storage/mail-storage.h`` and ``mail-storage-private.h``
 describes mail storage.
 Mail storage is mainly about being a common container for its mailboxes.
-For example with :ref:`dbox_mbox_format`, each storage has one directory where all the message bodies are written to, while the per-mailbox directories only contain index files.
-With other mailbox formats mail storage doesn't do much else than allow allocating :ref:`mailboxes <lib-storage_mailbox>`.
+For example with :ref:`mdbox format <dbox_mbox_format>`, each storage has one directory where all the message bodies are written to, while the per-mailbox directories only contain index files.
+With other mailbox formats the mail storage doesn't do much else than allow allocating :ref:`mailboxes <lib-storage_mailbox>`.

 The only public functions for mail storage are: